 A lot of people died.

-Mila is a hooker struggling desperately to connect with the people around her.
+Mila is a sex worker struggling desperately to connect with the people around her.
 Her plan is to game the system to gain money and tention—enough to live forever.
 But when she instead sacrifices her life to save her lover, Mila wakes up outside the reality she’s been trapped in and discovers everything she’s believed is actually a lie.
 Boston is a wasteland, its citizens imprisoned in an augmented reality that controls tention.

 Then she discovers something worse: her long-lost father is the mad scientist who created the Lightning.
 He intends to drain the city of tention—killing everyone—and Mila is the only one standing in his way.